Adhesions, General and After Surgery (cont.)

 IN THIS ARTICLE

-See a doctor any time a person experiences abdominal pain that doesn't resolve quickly, pelvic pain, chest pain, or unexplained fever.
-If the person has undergone surgery or has a history of medical illness, discuss any changes in recovery or condition with a doctor.
+If a person has undergone surgery or have a history of medical illness, discuss changes in recovery or condition with a doctor.

 Eugene Hardin, MD, FACEP, FAAEM